Voyz/databay/docs/source/advanced/splitters.rst

 Observe that when no splitters are provided, there is only one batch containing all records.
 This will provide all outlets with all records at the same time, effectively nullifying the batches' functionality described in this section.

-Responsibility
+Best practices
 --------------

+.. rubric:: Responsibility

-Databay doesn't make any further assumptions about splitters - you can implement any type of splitters that may suit your needs.
-This also means Databay will not ensure the records aren't corrupted by the splitters, therefore you need to be conscious of what each splitter do to the data.
+Databay doesn't make any assumptions about splitters - you can implement any type of splitters that may suit your needs.
+This also means Databay will not ensure the records aren't corrupted by the splitters.
+Therefore you need to be conscious of what each splitter do to the data.

+.. rubric:: Only split

 Note that you should only use splitters' functionality to subdivide the records into batches.
 Do not transform or filter the records using splitters - you can use :any:`Processors <processors>` for that instead.
 If a list of batches was to be flattened it should return the list of records as originally produced by the inlets, except for the order of records.